johndoe31415/hsmwiz/README.md

 blobs instead of PEM files).
 So I wrote this little frontend to encapsulate common tasks a bit.

+## Hardware
+The hardware I'm working with is the [NitroKey HSM](https://shop.nitrokey.com), which is a quite affordable smart-card based USB HSM.
+I'm in no way affiliated with them whatsoever, just think they have a pretty cool product.

 ## Usage
 All commands have comprehensive help pages.
 You can get a summary of available commands by typing:

 ```
 $ ./nitrotool